Top 10 Cambodian Street Food: A Culinary Adventure

 Instructions

-1. Mix rice flour, all-purpose flour, coconut milk, sugar, and salt into a batter.
+1. Mix rice flour, all-purpose flour, coconut milk, sugar, and salt into a smooth batter.

-3. Dip banana slices in batter and fry 2-3 minutes until golden.
+3. Dip banana slices in batter, ensuring full coverage, and fry for 2-3 minutes until golden and crispy.

 4. Drain on paper towels.